bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 > [!TIP]
 > Yes, transpilation *does* produce [Typescript declaration file][ts-decl-file], so you can also use a Typescript-focused workflows.

-After transpiling, we re-name the `reverser.js` file to `reverser.mjs`
+After transpiling, we rename the `reverser.js` file to `reverser.mjs`

 > [!NOTE]
 > You can also run this with `npm run transpile`, and the transpilation will happen, along with the rename.